1. Test, optimize and retest

 Making the most out of the opportunity

 We’ve seen how real user monitoring can be used to predict the impact of changes in load times on sales.
-Armed with this information, you’ll be well placed to prioritize delivering a faster, more effective website during the peak season.
+Armed with this information, you’ll be well placed to prioritize delivering a faster, more effective website during the peak sales season.